HTML Links Hyperlinks

 quiz-icon

-The target attribute in the <a> tag is used to specify where to open the linked documents.
+The target attribute in the <a> tag in HTML is used to specify where to open the linked documents.
+Understanding these values is important for controlling navigation in web pages.
 Here are some of the values and their meaning:

 Value Behavior

-_blank It opens the document in a new tab.
+_blank Opens the linked document in a new browser tab or window.

-_parent Opens the document in the parent frame (the frame that contains another frame).
+_parent Opens the document in the parent frame (used when the page is nested in frames).

-_top Open the document in the full body of the window.
+_top Opens the document in the full body of the window, breaking out of any frames.

 Example: